ceargm/appdev/README.md

-# Notes/Reviewer in App Dev
+# 🌟 App Dev Notes/Reviewer 🌟
+includes our past assignments, quizzes, lab activities, and sample codes with some comments,